The bloodborne pathogens standard has two classifications for laboratories:

 - The surfaces of doors, walls, floors, and ceilings in the work area must be water resistant so they can be cleaned easily.

 Research Laboratory Safety

 - When other potentially infectious materials or infected animals are present in the work area, a hazard warning sign with the universal biohazard symbol must be posted on all access doors.

 - All activities involving other potentially infectious materials must be conducted in biological safety cabinets; no work with these infectious materials may be conducted on the open bench.

 - Each work area shall contain a sink for washing hands and a readily available eye wash facility; the sink shall be foot/knee/elbow or sensor operated and located near the exit door of the work area.

 Needlestick or sharps safety:

 Ben is a medical laboratory technician working in a local hospital.
 Before each shift, Ben buys a large cup of coffee from the hospital food court.
 While working, Ben

 Is Ben following the bloodborne pathogens standard?

-No. The standard clearly states that drinks cannot be kept in a work area where there is reasonable exposure to blood or other potentially infectious materials.
+The standard clearly states that drinks cannot be kept in a work area where there is reasonable exposure to blood or other potentially infectious materials.
 Food and drink must be kept in designated areas completely free of reasonable exposure.
 One concern OSHA has expressed with keeping drinks in a work area is the potential for contaminating the drink container, potentially resulting in an indirect exposure.